SriniHProject/ecommerce-sales-insights-v0/README.md

 - **For Standard Segment**: Implement reactivation flows and “second purchase” incentives based on initial order history to reduce churn.

 This approach aims to:
-- Increase Premium segment retention by **25%**
+- Increase Premium segment retention by
-- Convert **15% of Gold customers to Premium** within 6 months
+- Convert ** Gold customers to Premium** within 6 months
-- Reduce the Standard segment’s one-time purchase rate by **20%**, lifting overall revenue contribution
+- Reduce the Standard segment’s one-time purchase rate , lifting overall revenue contribution

 ---